|LabVIEW 2017 OPC UA Toolkit Help|

 Compared with classic OPC, OPC Unified Architecture (UA) offers expanded security across servers and clients by utilizing private keys and public keys.
 A certificate file contains a pair of keys: a public key and a private key.
-The public key and private key must have the same name.

 The following table shows the location of the certificate file that LabVIEW creates at run time or when you use the Create Certificate VI.